-  - Star fruit is low in calories but loaded with fiber, antioxidants and vitamin C. It also contains a small amount of copper, pantothenic acid, potassium and folate.
+- Star fruit nutrition is low in calories but loaded with fiber, antioxidants and vitamin C. It also contains a small amount of copper, pantothenic acid, potassium and folate.

-- While human studies on the effects of star fruit are limited, some research suggests that it may help lower cholesterol levels, improve digestive health, fight inflammation and boost immunity.
+- While human studies on the effects of the fruit are limited, some research suggests that it may help lower cholesterol levels, improve digestive health, fight inflammation and boost immunity.
 It may also contain anticancer properties thanks to its high antioxidant content.

 - Star fruit is full of flavor, easy to prepare and can be enjoyed in a variety of different recipes, making it an excellent addition to a well-rounded and balanced diet.